errorjpg/english-for-designers/07-homepage/index.md

 ## Takeaways:
 1. I started working in github and understood how to use the tools correctly
 2. I understood how the content structure is built
-3. I learned how to write text clearly and understandably
+3. It is important to write the text clearly and understandably
 4. I learned how to write a resume
-5. I learned many new important words
+5. Expanded my vocabulary